 You can start and stop the Tempurity Server through Windows as well as by using the Tempurity Taskbar Icon.
-Choose "Start→ Control Panel → Administrative Tools → Services" then scroll to the line for "Tempurity Server".
+Choose "Start $\rightarrow$ Control Panel $\rightarrow$ Administrative Tools $\rightarrow$ Services" then scroll to the line for "Tempurity Server".
 Right-click on this line.
 You will be able to start, stop, and restart as needed.
-The same method can be used on the Tempurity Monitor service, however multiple instances of the Tempurity Monitor (Monitor0, Monitor1, Monitor2 etc.) can run on a single computer whereas only one Tempurity Server usually runs on a single computer (The Tempurity Server can run under Windows Virtual Machine, in which case more than one Tempurity Server can run on a single physical computer).
+The same method can be used on the Tempurity Monitor service, however depending on Windows operating system multiple instances of the Tempurity Monitor (Monitor0, Monitor1, Monitor2 etc.) can run on a single computer whereas only one Tempurity Server runs on a single computer (The Tempurity Server can run under Windows Virtual Machine, in which case more than one Tempurity Server can run on a single physical computer).